chicio/chicio.github.io/_posts/2017-07-25-a-first-approach-to-contract-test.md

 ---
 layout: post
-title: "A first approch to contract test"
+title: "A first approach to contract test"
 description: "In this post I will talk about contract test: what they are and how you can use them."
 date: 2017-07-25
 tags: [test driven development, java]